Skip to main content

 };

-We take the values from the array and build an options array that we'll send to Cloudinary.
-Via this options array, calling the cloudinary.url() returns a modified URL.
-We also added a secure: true flag so that the Cloudinary URL will always start with 'https'.
-This is regardless of which options are sent.
+We pull values from the array and build an options object for Cloudinary.
+The cloudinary.url() call returns a modified URL.
+The secure: true flag ensures the URL always starts with ‘https’, regardless of other options.

-Let's refresh the application and see how the user profile changed.
-We now get a much smaller image (in both pixel width and file size), with a focus on the face.
+Refresh the application and check the user profile.
+We get a much smaller image (both in pixel width and file size), focused on the face.

 Conclusion

-In this article we saw how to manage images by a third party service and custom scalar types in GraphQL.
-There are other alternatives to serving images via GraphQL of course but it makes sense to use a service that already takes care of hosting and the transformation of images giving us a lot more out of the box than just displaying a certain image.
+We’ve seen how to manage images through a third-party service and custom scalar types in GraphQL.
+There are other ways to serve images via GraphQL, of course.
+But using a service that already handles hosting and transformations gives you a lot more than just displaying a picture.